andredsferreira/andre-kb/md_notes/cnet/cnet-dhcp.md

 | 54   | Server Identifier         | IP address of the DHCP server that sent the reply.                     |
 | 58   | Renewal Time Value (T1)   | The value of the renewal timer.                                        |
 | 59   | Rebinding Time Value (T2) | The value of the rebinding timer.                                      |

+## DHCP Server Implementation

+DHCP servers are essentially databases that store the configuration parameters discussed so far.
+When it comes to setting up a DHCP server in the network the administrator should opt for at least two servers and a RAID setup for storage.
+This eliminates the single point of failure if the server goes down or needs maintanance.

+DHCP server configuration parameters:

+- Authentication and authorization policies for the database.
+- Lease duration.
+- Address pool range.
+- If there is more than one server, decide wether they have overlapping or distinct address pools.
+- T1 and T2 timers.
+- Wether or not DHCP relays are used.